bywatersolutions/koha-offline-circulation/README.md

 own history was lost.

-By default uploaded transactions are queued under **Circulation → Pending offline circulation actions**, where staff review and apply them — nothing touches patron records until then.
+By default uploaded transactions are queued under **Circulation → Pending offline circulation actions**, where staff review and apply them.
+Nothing touches patron records until then.
 Unticking "Queue uploads for staff review" in the connection settings makes a machine process transactions immediately instead, the same as uploading a `.koc` file through the staff client.

 Each row's result appears in the History tab's Status column.
-Rows marked *sent* are skipped if you upload again, so retrying after a network failure can't process a transaction twice — this matters most for fine payments, where a duplicate would double-charge the patron.
+Rows marked *sent* are skipped if you upload again, so retrying after a network failure can't process a transaction twice.
+This matters most for fine payments, where a duplicate would double-charge the patron.
 Rejected rows (unknown barcode, unknown patron) show Koha's reason and stay eligible for retry.
 The account needs the `circulate` permission to upload.